Thomas Adolphus Trollope: Life

-Trollope married twice; his first wife was the writer Theodosia Garrow who was staying with his mother, Fanny Trollope in Florence.
-The newly married couple had one daughter, Bice.
-Their home was visited by travelling British intelligentsia, as well as by leading Italian nationalist figures.
-They lived at the Villino Trollope on the square that was then called the Piazza Maria Antonio and what is now called the Piazza dell'Indipendenza in Florence.
+Trollope married twice: his first wife was the writer Theodosia Garrow who was staying with his mother, Fanny Trollope, in Florence.
+The newly married couple had one daughter, Beatrice.
+Their home was visited by travelling British intelligentsia as well as by leading Italian nationalist figures.
+They lived at the Villino Trollope on the square that was then called the Piazza Maria Antonio, now the Piazza dell'Indipendenza, in Florence.
 Their house was decorated with carved furniture, inlaid walls, majolica ceramics, marble floors and pillars, suits of armour and a 5,000-book library.

 Their new villa was bought in part with Theodosia's inheritance.
 Their house was considered the centre of the expatriate society in Florence.
-Theodosia was known for her poetry, her translations and her articles on household matters, although she also contributed letters to the Athenaeum advocating freedom for Italy.
+Theodosia was known for her poetry, her translations and her articles on household matters, and she also contributed letters to the Athenaeum advocating freedom for Italy.

 The Trollopes' daughter played with Pen, the son of Robert and Elizabeth Browning, when they too became part of the Anglophone society in 1847.
 Comparisons of the two households showed the Browning household as more intense, with the Trollopes more carefree.
 All of her guests were in danger of appearing, in some disguised way, in his mother's novels.

-His second wife was the novelist Frances Eleanor Ternan whom he married on 29 October 1866: they then lived at the Villa Ricorboli.
+His second wife was the novelist Frances Eleanor Ternan, whom he married on 29 October 1866: they then lived at the Villa Ricorboli.
 From 1873 the new couple again created a house known for its hospitality, but this time in Rome.
 Trollope lived in Italy for most of his adult life, but retired to Devon, England, in 1890.
 He died at Clifton, near Bristol, on 11 November 1892.
 His memoirs, What I Remember, were published in three volumes between 1887 (vols.
 1 & 2) and 1889 (vol. 3).